atlassian/data-center-helm-charts/docs/resource_management/RESOURCE_SCALING.md

 ## Horizontal scaling
 The Helm charts provision one `StatefulSet` by default.
 The number of replicas within this StatefulSet can be altered either declaratively or intrinsically:

-:warning: The Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration

 #### Declaratively
-1. Update `values.yaml` by modifying the `replicaCount` appropriately
+1. Update `values.yaml` by modifying the `replicaCount` appropriately.
+Note that the Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration
 2. Apply the patch:
 ```shell
 helm upgrade <release> <chart> -f <values file>